anikabhatnagar20/anika_2025/_posts/2025-04-22-preperationdocumentation.md

 Always check for edge cases like empty list or substring logic.

 Be ready to build and return a new list, not just modify the original.
+Array/ArrayList

+Why:
+You manipulate and traverse an ArrayList<String> using loops, conditionals, and string methods.
+It’s focused on list-based processing.

-## Question 4 GridPath and Location
+## Question 4 GridPath and Location: 2d Array
     public class Location {
     private int theRow;
     private int theCol;